rogerbinns/apsw/_sources/download.txt

 Verifying your download
 =======================

-Downloads are now digitally signed so you can verify they have not been tampered with.
+Downloads are digitally signed so you can verify they have not been tampered with.
 Download and extract the zip file of signatures listed above.
 These instructions are for `GNU Privacy Guard
 <http://www.gnupg.org/>`__.
 (GPG is installed as standard on most
 Unix/Linux platforms and can be downloaded for Windows.)